NOTICE

 Rhinology:

-You should consult your doctor if you do not feel any improvement or if you feel worse after the end of treatment.
+You should contact your doctor if you do not feel any improvement or if you feel worse after finishing treatment.

-2. WHAT YOU NEED TO KNOW BEFORE USING HEC, Ointment for Cutaneous and Nasal Application?
+2. WHAT INFORMATION DO YOU NEED TO KNOW BEFORE USING HEC, ointment for cutaneous and nasal application?

-· if you are allergic to phenazone, tannic acid, witch hazel fluid extract, or any of the other ingredients of this medicine listed in section 6, including pyrazoles, Peruvian balsam, or wool fat (lanolin),
+· if you are allergic to phenazone, tannic acid, witch hazel fluid extract or any of the other ingredients of this medicine listed in section 6, including pyrazoles, Peruvian balsam, wool fat (lanolin),

-· if you are receiving oxygen therapy due to the risk of burns due to the presence of fatty substances in the ointment,
+· if you are on oxygen therapy due to the risk of burns linked to the presence of fatty substances in the ointment,

 · if you have infected lesions.